 1. Take a free bike tour

-The free tour is arranged by Vietnamese students that need to practice their English, and this is a great way to do exactly that!
-They will bring you through rice fields, visit the outer parts of the town and learn how they make some types of local food.
-Its is a great experience!
+The free tour is arranged by Vietnamese students that need to practice their English.
+This is a great way to do exactly that!
+They will bring you through rice fields and visit the outer parts of the town.
+You will also learn how they make some types of local food.
+To sum it up, its a great experience!

 2. Stroll around the Old Town

 The Hoi An´s Unesco Old Town is nothing else but magical, especially at night.
-When the sun sets, all the lanterns light up the streets and the old town turns into something completely spectacular, with a romantic and peaceful atmosphere.
+When the sun sets, all the lanterns light up the street.
+The old town turns into something completely spectacular, with a romantic and peaceful atmosphere.
 There are loads of restaurants everywhere you see, all from traditional Vietnamese to fusion food.
 And trust me, the food is kickass.